 Every student who is interested in Hospitality Management has to look into University of Delaware.
 Hospitality students from University of Delaware receive an earnings boost of around 28.9% over the typical income of hospitality management majors.
 This school is located in the suburban area of Newark, Delaware, near to shops and other amusement.

 George Washington University is among your best bets if you're planning on studying Hospitality Management.
 Students who graduate from this program report average early career income of hospitality and mid-career income of $80,605.
-Washington, District of Columbia is an excellent setting for college students who get pleasure from the active city life.
+Want a sizable student body?
+This institution has over 20,000 students on campus.

 It is hard to beat New York University if you want to study Hospitality Management.
 Grads of the hospitality program state that they receive average early career income of hospitality and mid-career income of $76,199.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

 Every student pursuing a degree in Hospitality Management needs to look into University of San Francisco.
-Graduates of the Hospitality program earn an average of $46,338 in their early career salary and $72,882 in their mid-career salary.
+University of San Francisco hospitality management students make 22.7% more than the typical hospitality student.
 The setting in a significant city is great for young people trying to find adequate chances for social networking, experience, and exploration.

 University of Denver is a good choice for individuals interested in a Hospitality Management major.
 Students from the Hospitality Management program at University of Denver earn 20.9% more than the typical college graduate with the same degree.
 The surrounding area of an important city is tremendous for young people trying to find adequate possibilities for social networking, adventure, and life.

-Roughly 74.0% of students send ACT scores, with the average score in the 28 range.
 You shouldn't be concerned about affording University of Denver; 80.0% of their students obtain financial assistance.
+Every year, approximately 82.0% freshman students get a scholarship, with the typical amount being $24,219.
 The scorecard provides a good summary of University of Denver.